Visiting the Zoo

 Events & Programs

-Summer Zoo Camps are slated to begin the week of June 22, with limited capacity and enhanced health and safety protocols.
+Summer Zoo Camps are underway, with limited capacity and enhanced health and safety protocols.
 Learn more and register here.

 Updated information will be shared with members and registrants by email and on this page.